SortableJS/Sortable/README.md

 	// Called by any change to the list (add / update / remove)
 	onSort: function (/**Event*/evt) {
-		// same properties as onUpdate
+		// same properties as onAdd
 	},

 	// Element is removed from the list into another list
 	onRemove: function (/**Event*/evt) {
-		// same properties as onUpdate
+		// same properties as onAdd
 	},

 	// Attempt to drag a filtered element